 For the latest economic data refer to Chile country fact sheet [PDF 31 KB]

 Chile retains an open economy with a liberal trade regime, including a floating exchange rate, a rules-based counter-cyclical fiscal policy, and inflation-targeting, all geared towards reducing economic volatility.
-Chile continues to record solid economic growth: GDP grew by 5.6 per cent to US$266.3 billion in 2012 (about one-sixth of Australia's GDP), with an estimated real GDP growth of 4.2 per cent in 2013.
-Foreign direct investment in 2012 reached US$30.323 billion, representing an increase of 32.2% from 2011.
+Chile continues to record solid economic growth: GDP reached approximately US$264.1 billion in 2014 at an estimated real GDP growth of 2.0 per cent (2014).
 The Chilean government's strong fiscal position has allowed for the repayment of debt and, until recently, placed the government in a net creditor position.
-In recent years, the strong performance of the mining sector, combined with economic growth and a favourable domestic investment climate contributed to a reduction in unemployment to an estimated 6.2 per cent in 2013 (from over 11 per cent in 2004).
+In recent years, the strong performance of the mining sector, combined with economic growth and a favourable domestic investment climate contributed to a reduction in unemployment to an estimated 6.0 per cent in 2013 (from over 10 per cent in 2004).

 Chile has eliminated most trade distortions and non-tariff barriers.
 It has a uniform tariff of six per cent, although due to its network of FTAs, the average applied tariff is much less.
 Draft taxation reform issued in April 2012 proposed to remove all tariffs unilaterally by 2015, but this was later removed from the agenda.
 The Central Bank of Chile maintains an independent monetary policy aimed at maintaining inflation at OECD standards.
 Privatisation over the past two decades has meant that relatively few state-owned enterprises remain.
 However, CODELCO, the Chilean National Copper Corporation, Chile's largest company, remains state-owned.

 Chile's strong push to engage economically with the Asia-Pacific region and to build strategic alliances along the eastern seaboard of South America is reflected in its busy FTA agenda.
-Chile has preferential trade agreements in place with over 62 countries (including with 13 other APEC members – the United States, ROK, Mexico, New Zealand, Singapore, Brunei, Japan, China, Malaysia, Vietnam, Peru, Thailand and Hong Kong).
-It is currently negotiating with India on expanding an existing Partial Trade Agreement.
+In October 2014, Chile announced that it had reached agreement on expanding an existing Partial Trade Agreement with India.
 Chile participates in the Trans-Pacific Partnership negotiations.

 Chile strongly supports trade and investment liberalisation within APEC.
 It pursues its market access objectives within the WTO and is a member of both the Cairns Group and the WTO G20 group of developing countries.
 Chile's economic success and its liberal economic policies were significant factors in its accession to the Organisation for Economic Cooperation and Development (OECD) in January 2010, which Australia strongly supported.
 Chile was a special invitee to the G20 in 2012.